 This section lists a number of choices made with respect to EDIFACT syntax options.
 These choices are identical to the ones made in the Single Administrative Message (SAM) Mapping Guide.
 They are:

-A EDIFACT interchange starts with an interchange header segment (UNB).
+An EDIFACT interchange starts with an interchange header segment (UNB).
 The UNA segment is not used.

 One EDIFACT interchange contains only one message.
 One Information Exchange will correspond to one EDIFACT interchange, which will correspond to one EDIFACT message.
 Conceptually, EDIFACT enables the transmission of several messages in one interchange.
 Within the Common Domain, this will be restricted to one message per interchange only.